stanford-futuredata/ARES/README.md

 ## Results Replication

 We include synthetic datasets for key experimental results in `synthetic_datasets`.
-Additionally, we include instructions for fine-tuning LLM judges in the paper itself.
+The few-shot prompts used for generation and evaluation are included in `datasets_v2`.
+We also include instructions for fine-tuning LLM judges in the paper itself.
 Please reach out to jonsaadfalcon@stanford.edu if you have any further questions.

 ## Citation